 G.995x, and G.990x series

 The target audience for this question are the technology suppliers, chipset vendors, equipment vendors, cable operators, service providers and utilities active in the domain of providing networking solutions for their users or infrastructures.
-A global audience will be targeted to facilitate a unified approach to to support this broad scope of applications with a single technology, facilitating synergies across application fields.
+A global audience will be targeted to facilitate a unified approach to support this broad scope of applications with a single technology, facilitating synergies across application fields.

 M.2 Question